spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### isConfigurable `boolean`

-This attribute denotes whether the user has the ability to configure or alter settings within the Appsmith platform.
+This attribute denotes whether the user has the ability to configure or alter settings within the Studio platform.
 To access the `isConfigurable`, use the following code:

 ```javascript
 {{ '{{appsmith.user.isConfigurable}}' }}